MediumSeaGreen/de-zoomcamp-berlin-bicycle-data/readme.md

 - Visualization: Data is visualized using [Evidence](https://evidence.dev), allowing users to explore trends and patterns in cycling activity.

 This project shows how publicly available government data can be turned into a usable data product using modern tools and best practices in data engineering.
 It is also easily extendable – for example by integrating weather data, or more interactive dashboards.

+👉 **Note:** More details about the setup and configuration of individual components can be found in the respective README files within their directories.
 ## ▶️ Run the project
 ### 1. Terraform
 #### Prerequisites